GabrielleChavez/CLASSIFYING-HANDWRITING-TO-ASCII-CODE/README.md

 Project Summary:
 ----------------
 Our goal is to convert handwritten samples into ascii.
 We want to compare the efficieny of different machine learning and deep learning models including:
--Random Forest
--XGBoost
--FeedFoward NN
--CNN and CNN w/ LSTM
--CNN + Transformer
+Random Forest, XGBoost, FeedFoward NN, CNN, CNN w/ LSTM, and CNN + Transformer

 Dataset: